Innovative Funding Initiatives

 The public outcry and movement building that has emerged around racial justice marks a critical threshold for change, not only in transforming American policing, but also as a moment with intersecting concerns.
 Liberty Hill and a group of California foundations were compelled to establish the Rapid Response Fund for Racial Justice to support community organizations that are pressing for urgently needed police reforms and a renewed commitment to racial justice in the state.
 The purpose of this fund is to address the root causes leading to these events and accelerate the momentum created by organizers on the ground across California.

-Thanks to continuing support from The California Wellness Foundation, the Rapid Response Fund for Racial Justice provides grants of up to $10,000 to organizations that are organizing to advance racial justice by uplifting the value of Black lives and address police accountability, criminalization, and violence on people of color.
+Thanks to continuing support from The California Wellness Foundation, the Rapid Response Fund for Racial Justice provides grants of up to $10,000 to organizations that are advancing racial justice by uplifting the value of Black lives and addressing police accountability, criminalization, and violence on people of color.
 Examples of funded activities are leadership development, media and outreach campaigns, organizer training, organizing and mobilizing efforts, forming or engaging coalitions, strategy development, and technical assistance.

 The Rapid Response Fund for Racial Justice is limited and very competitive.
-Please contact Margarita Ramirez, Director of Grantmaking, at email@example.com to discuss a request.
+Please contact firstname.lastname@example.org for more information.

 Read our blog post announcing recipients of grants from the Rapid Response Fund for Racial Justice.